 Let’s Talk 15-minute Confidential Consults

 Let’s Talk 15-minute confidential consultations are opportunities for all students, staff, and faculty to connect with a counselor to get a different perspective, learn about resources, vent, discuss a specific problem, or get help for a friend.
-These consultations are conducted over Microsoft Teams (a HIPAA compliant platform) and are offered free of charge.
+These consultations are conducted in-person and are offered free of charge.

 Have you been put on the counselor waitlist?
 Unsure of what to do next?
 Check out our list of Things To Do While Waiting to Talk to a Counselor.